raspberrypilearning/xai-challenge-image-classfier/en/step_3.md

 [[[not-hotdog-train]]]

-Look through the training data and **choose several images of hotdogs and several images of other things** from the data.
+Look through the training data and **choose several of the best images showing hotdogs and several images of other things** from the data.
 The more images of each type you pick, the more accurate your model will be.

 --- /task ---

 --- task ---

-Drag and drop your chosen images into the relevant class (`hotdog` or `nothotdog`).
+Choose at least 10 images for each class, then drag and drop your chosen images into the relevant class (`hotdog` or `nothotdog`).
 ![](images/hotdog_classes.png)

 --- collapse ---